The Joyful Almanac - April

 I love them particularly because they talk.
 Or at least, it feels that way.
 All through spring and summer, they're at it — chattering over the garden, wheeling past the window, narrating their days with tremendous enthusiasm.
 As if they're filling me in on the gossip.
 As if they know I want to hear.
 They're always busy, always somewhere important to be, but always with time to swing past and let me know things are going well.

 And then the swallows.
 The swallows are our yearly highlight.
-Every year, our swallows return to their nest right above our back door, ever year we debate who’s cleaning up after them — and every year, I wait for them with a feeling I can't quite name.
+I know that sounds dramatic.
+It isn't.
+Every year, our swallows return to the same barn, the same beams — and every year, I wait for them with a feeling I can't quite name.
 Something between anticipation and relief.
-A small private ceremony that keeps us all on tenderhooks until we see that first glorious swoop, and when they arrive — aerobatic, wire-sitting, impossibly blue — something settles.
-The year clicks into place.
-Summer is committed.
-We are safe to plan things.
+A small private ceremony that requires nothing of me except paying attention.

-Weather Soul
+Weather soul:

 Sunshine and showers, often within the same hour, often over the same hill.
 That's April's contract.
 But the sun now has warmth behind it — not just light.
 You can feel the difference on your face.
+This is not nothing.

 There's an old saying: oak before ash, in for a splash; ash before oak, in for a soak.
 Watch which tree leafs first this year.
 Feel, for a moment, like someone who notices things.
+You are.
+That's rather the point.

-Folklore Focus: The Month That Opens
+Folklore Focus: The month that opens

 aperire (Latin, v.) — to open.